 Use the following steps to uninstall the Windows Sandbox feature with the help of Command Prompt:-

-Step 1: First, go to the elevated Command Prompt.
+Step 1: First, open an elevated Command Prompt.

 Step 2: Type the following in the administrative Command Prompt and then press Enter:-